Skip to main content

 To be eligible, students must:

-- Have at least two years of undergraduate study remaining after the Institute finishes
+• Have at least 2 years of undergraduate study remaining after the Institute finishes

 David L. Boren Scholarship